Azure/azure-sdk-for-python/doc/batch.rst

 		for chunk in data:
 			rdp_file.write(chunk)

-	# Add a user to a Linux IAAS node and retrieve login settings
+	# Add a user to a Linux node and retrieve login settings
 	# For full sample see the Batch samples repo
 	batch_client.compute_node.add_user(
 		'my_pool',